ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 - As previously explained, partially indexed items in mailboxes are included in the estimated search results.
 Partially indexed items from SharePoint and OneDrive aren't included in the estimated search results.

-- If a partially item matches the search query (because other message or document properties meet the search criteria), it won't be included in the estimated number of unindexed items.
-If a partially indexed item is excluded by the search criteria, it won't be included in the estimated number of partially indexed items.
+- If a partially indexed item matches the search query (because other message or document properties meet the search criteria), it isn't included in the estimated number of unindexed items.
+If a partially indexed item is excluded by the search criteria, it isn't included in the estimated number of unindexed items.
 For more information, see [Partially indexed items in Content Search in Office 365](partially-indexed-items-in-content-search.md).